Ragul-B/Living_App/README.md

 6. Push to the branch (`git push origin feature/improvement`).
 7. Create a new Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For questions or support, please contact us at your.email@example.com.
+For questions or support, please contact us at <a href="mailto:boopathiragul2003@gmail.com">Mail Me</a>.